yhlong0/IntellectCapital/Notes/2024/DataDrivenMarketing.md

 		- Number of “send to a friend” invitations
 		- Response rate
 		- Percentage of Turbo Cabriolet buyers during this period who received the mailer.
+5. If you ask CMOs how they spend their budget, you often hear the percentage spent on TV, print, Internet and so on.
+However this breakdown is not useful, it does not tell what is the intended outcome of the marketing.
+We defined buckets for demand generation(drive revenues in a short time), branding and awareness(sports sponsorship, not to promote an upcoming sale), customer relationships(creating a personal link that drives loyalty and engagement), shaping markets(make the market receptive to your products or services through independent third-party recommendations) and infrastructure and capabilities.
+6. Financial metrics can be used to quantify approximately 50 percent of marketing activities.